saddamkafil/Documentation/aws-cdk.md

 }
 ```

-5: first we need to build app using cdk just like tf init  # to build app run below command
+5: First we need to build app using cdk just like tf init
+to build app run below command
 ```cmd: npm run build```

  _The output should be something like this,_